 Section 1.
 Eligibility.

 A. As eligibility for membership is determined, a student's cumulative grade for all courses taken at the institution where the student is currently enrolled must be considered, as decreed by the institution's grade forgiveness policy.
 Grades for courses taken at another institution may be considered when determining membership eligibility.
 For students who were previously enrolled at the institution they are presently attending and who have not taken classes for a period of five consecutive years, studies taken more than five years ago need not be considered when determining membership eligibility, if the institution's administration so desires.
 In this case, no course taken more than five years ago shall be considered when determining the student's cumulative grade.
 Furthermore, the college administration shall have the prerogative of increasing the number of years which must elapse for waiving course consideration to any period beyond five years.
 At least twelve hours of work must be in courses leading to a degree in a post-secondary institution.
-Individuals presently incarcerated are not eligible for membership.
-An individual convicted of a felony (or any crime whose potential sentence is greater than one year) may be considered for membership following completion of all conditions of sentencing, including probation.

 B. Individuals who attended an institution prior to the establishment of that institution's chapter may be invited to membership by that local chapter.
 The individual must provide to the chapter advisor official documentation demonstrating that, at the time of enrollment in that institution, the individual satisfied the requirements for membership as set forth in Article IV, Section 2 of the Constitution.
 These individuals pay international, regional and local fees prior to induction.
 Following initiation, these individuals immediately assume alumni status.